Hotel Manager Salary & Benefits Info [2024]

 Front Office Manager

 The front office manager oversees guest check-in and check-out and responds to guests’ requests and complaints.
 This manager also supervises the night auditor.
 Experience as an assistant front office manager may be preferred, although a few years of experience in another managerial role might be an acceptable substitute.
-In 2023, hotel front office managers will earn an average salary of $54k, according to Salary.com.
+Hotel front office managers will earn an average salary of $54k, according to Salary.com.

 General Manager

 Like a property manager, a general manager is responsible for a hotel’s operations and for keeping the business on track financially.
-Candidates should have at least a few years of management experience, and employers sometimes prefer those with a college degree.
-In 2023, general managers will earn an average salary of $115k, according to Salary.com.
+Candidates should have at least a few years of management experience, and employers sometimes prefer those with a college degree. eneral managers will earn an average salary of $115k, according to Salary.com.

 Housekeeping Manager

 The housekeeping manager trains staff, monitors inventory, and ensures that housekeeping standards are met.
 This position usually requires three years of housekeeping experience and a few years of managerial experience.
 Employers sometimes prefer candidates with CPR certification.
-In 2023, housekeeping managers will earn an average salary of $61k, according to Salary.com.
+The average salary is $61k, according to Salary.com.

 Banquet Manager